ronanquillevere/ronanquillevere.github.io/_posts/2014-03-16-gwt-rest-app.markdown

 In this post I will show you step by step how to build a GWT REST application using RestyGWT and Jersey.

-The following code can be found here [https://github.com/ronanquillevere/gwtrestapp](https://github.com/ronanquillevere/gwtrestapp)
+The following code can be found on github <i class="fa fa-github" style="font-size:2rem"></i> [https://github.com/ronanquillevere/gwtrestapp](https://github.com/ronanquillevere/gwtrestapp)

 To run the project: